ConnorDonegan/connordonegan.github.io/_posts/2025-02-10-spatial-plus.markdown

  </tr>
    </table>

 Of course one can change the parameter of the study to yield different quantities and proportions, but adding positive SA to both variables will always <em>add error</em> to OLS estimates.
+The added error shows up as an increase in RMSE beyond what can be derived from sampling theory with the assumption of independent observations.
+This illustrates what the geographer Dan Griffith calls this the principal property of (positive) SA: variance inflation.
+Here, we see it inflating the sampling variance of a test statistic.

 ### Error and information symmetry